Willyb15/Data-Science-Python/week3/day6-functions_practice/functions_practice_lecture.md

 #### Importing Detour

-While this works, it turns out that it is generally bad practice.
-The reason has to do with what happens when we do something called importing.
-The **import** statement allows us to access code (generally functions and classes) from existing scripts.
-These scripts may be written by the creators of Python.
+While testing like this works, it turns out that this method is generally considered bad practice.
+The reason has to do with what happens when we do something called **importing**.
+The `import` statement allows us to access code (generally functions and classes) from existing scripts.
+Some scripts have be written by the creators of Python.
 We can then access these scripts as libraries included with Python distributions.
-We might create our own scripts that we can then access in the same way we would access the libraries written by the creators.
+We can also create our own scripts and then access in the same way we would access the libraries written by the creators.
 Let's see what happens when we try to import the script we've just saved.

 ```python
 In [1]: import txt_file_processing